zhouyc98/auto-rule-transform/README.md

 ### Parsing

-Run rulecheck.py, and then you will get a new rulecheck.log & rulecheck-eval-v51.log in src/logs/
+Run ruleparse.py, and then you will get a new ruleparse.log & ruleparse-eval.log in src/logs/
   ```
 cd src
-python3 rulecheck.py
+python3 ruleparse.py
   ```

 If you want to perform interactively rule transformation, run:
   ```
-python3 rulecheck.py -i
+python3 ruleparse.py -i
 # then, input the id of the sentence (see data/xiaofang/sentence_all.json), it will read the sentence and show the parsing result immediately
   ```